Sprinting Benefits - The Health & Performance Benefits Of Sprinting

 Benefits Of Sprinting For Fat Loss

-If you want the best exercise for fat loss, then sprinting should be at the top of your list.
-Research has shown multiple times that sprinting and sprint interval training is a time-efficient way to burn fat, especially visceral fat which is particularly unhealthy.
+Research has repeatedly shown that sprinting and sprint interval training is a time-efficient ways to burn fat, especially visceral fat, which is particularly unhealthy.

-Once you are warmed up, a sprint workout can be completed in as little as 10 or 20 minutes.
-Because sprinting is a high intensity activity, you can get benefits from sprinting in a short amount of time which would take much longer if you were running slowly.
+Once you are warmed up, sprint workouts can be completed in as little as 10 or 20 minutes.
+Because sprinting is a high intensity activity, you can benefit from sprinting quickly, which would take much longer if you run slowly.

 How To Benefit From Sprinting